neondatabase/website/content/docs/ai/ai-langchain.md

 ## Configure an environment variable for your OpenAI API key

-You can use any open source models with langchain.
-However openai models gives better results than the open source models.
-Openai key is required to access langchain if you are using any openai models.
-This tutorial designed with the openai model.
-Follow the steps to create a new openai key.
+You can use any open source model with LangChain.
+However, OpenAI models give better results than the open source models.
+OpenAI key is required to access LangChain if you are using any OpenAI models.
+This tutorial designed with the OpenAI model.
+Follow the steps to create a new OpenAI key.

 1. Navigate to [https://platform.openai.com/](https://platform.openai.com/).
 2 Click on your name or icon, located at the top right corner of the page, and select **View API Keys**.